StephenHarney/digital-rain-lab-cpp/2024-03-11-digital-rain-cpp.md

 ## This is My Digital Rain Project C++

 This is a paragraph.
 Add an empty line to start a new paragraph.
+This is my digital Rain project for c++ module, it has an effect that can have rainging charactors on the screen, Just like the Matrix Movie!!!

 Font can be *Italic* or **Bold**.